-Over 8.3% of the global population suffers from type 2 diabetes, a disease that is expected to affect over 552 million people by 2030.
+Metabolic disorders like obesity and Type 2 diabetes affect millions of individuals, contributing to significant morbidity and mortality worldwide being clear that the existing therapies are clearly scarce to address this problem.
 Our group is focused on the pathophysiology of metabolic diseases and the identification of prevention strategies and treatment interventions that would help stem this epidemic.

-Our primary focus is the carotid body, a peripheral chemoreceptor whose main stimulus is hypoxia.
-We have recently discovered that the carotid body also senses hyperinsulinemia, and have shown that carotid body overactivation is present in hypercaloric animal models of insulin resistance and hypertension.
-We have also found that carotid sinus nerve resection prevents the development of insulin resistance, hypertension and obesity induced by hypercaloric diets, suggesting that the carotid body is involved in the genesis of metabolic disturbances.
-We are now mapping carotid body neural pathways and disclosing the molecular mechanisms involved in the aetiology of insulin resistance and obesity.
+Our primary focus is the carotid body, a peripheral chemoreceptor, classically defined as a hypoxia sensor.
+We have recently discovered that the carotid body also senses hyperinsulinemia, and have shown that carotid body overactivation is present in hypercaloric animal models of type 2 diabetes and metabolic syndrome.
+We have also found that carotid sinus nerve (CSN) resection, the carotid body sensitive nerve, prevents and reverses insulin resistance, glucose intolerance, hypertension and obesity induced by hypercaloric diets, suggesting that the carotid body is involved in the genesis of metabolic disturbances.
+Additionally, more recently, we demonstrated for the 1st time that we are able to neuromodulate electrically the CSN to restore insulin sensitivity and glucose tolerance in type 2 diabetes rats.
+Aiming to facilitate the emergence of this therapeutic to address the unmet medical needs for type 2 diabetes, we are now mapping carotid body neural pathways, characterizing the CSN nerve fibers and disclosing the molecular mechanisms involved in the aetiology of insulin resistance and obesity.

-Additionally, we have a second line of reasearch that intends to explore the benefitial/deleterious effects of chronic vs acute caffeine intake on insulin sensitivity and the mechanism underlying these effects.
-The mapping of neural pathways and the disclosure of the molecular mechanims involved in type 2 diabetes and related co-morbidities should reveal new targets for therapeutical intervention.
+Additionally, we have a second line of research that aims to investigate if the modulation of adenosine signaling or metabolism in insulin-sensitive tissues ameliorates glucose metabolism and tissue function in metabolic diseases.
+The mapping of neural pathways and the disclosure of the molecular mechanisms involved in type 2 diabetes and related co-morbidities should reveal new targets for therapeutic intervention.

 Discover more about the Neuronal Control of Metabolic disturbances: Therapeutic Strategies Lab